M66B/FairEmail/docs/FAQ-no-rNO.md

 * *rule*: execute rule on body text
 * *expunge*: permanently delete messages

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
-See also [this FAQ](#user-content-faq16).
+Les mer på denne [OSS-siden](#user-content-faq16).

 <br />